-Clients: Well how much do you think we should spend?
+Clients: Well, how much do you think we should spend?

-Me: You can spend as much or as little as you want, how much does your average sale cost you at the moment?
+Me: You can spend as much or as little as you want; how much does your average sale cost you at the moment?

 Pay Per Click Expectations

-If it takes 5 conversions to lead to a sale of a product or service that costs 100, but the leads cost 30 it’s not worth it, you can try to drill down a bit more with the keywords however you’ll find then that the client isn’t happy about the volume of leads.
+If it takes 5 conversions to lead to a sale of a product or service that costs 100, but the leads cost 30, it’s not worth it; you can try to drill down a bit more with the keywords; however, you’ll find then that the client isn’t happy about the volume of leads.

-Volume of leads through Pay Per Click
+The volume of leads through Pay Per Click

-Secondly, as with everything search, the volume is in the searches, not in the results, ie if there is not very many searches being carried out no matter how much you reorganise a page to make it a better landing page you aren’t going to get proportionately more conversions.
+Secondly, as with everything search, the volume is in the investigations, not in the results, i.e. if there are not very many searches being carried out, no matter how much you reorganise a page to make it a better landing page, you aren’t going to get proportionately more conversions.

 PPC as Lead Generation vs Advertising Model